 To better understand the context in which these farms operated and the social history behind them, the GeoREACH Lab is compiling a series of farm profiles.
 These profiles will provide a brief background into the families that lived on these farms, the farm’s energy funds (components of the agroecosystem that persisted over multiple years and decades), its energy flows (components of the agroecosystem that generally changed annually), and an analysis of the farm’s energy strategy.
 We then compare each farm with a profile of the larger census subdivision (eg. township) in which it appeared.
 The result allows us to compare individual family strategies within their geographic context and to compare them to farms in different areas.

-- The Woodworth Farms and Shubenacadie, Hants, Nova Scotia
+- Energy on the Woodworth Farms and Shubenacadie, Hants, Nova Scotia

-- The Andrew Hay Johnson Farm and Falmouth, Hants, Nova Scotia
+- Energy on the Andrew Hay Johnson Farm and Falmouth, Hants, Nova Scotia

-- The Wilford VanWart Farm and Hampstead, Queens, New Brunswick
+- Energy on the Wilford VanWart Farm and Hampstead, Queens, New Brunswick

-- The Angus Fisher Russell Farm and Glenelg, Northumberland County, New Brunswick
+- Energy on the Angus Fisher Russell Farm and Glenelg, Northumberland County, New Brunswick

-- The Yuill Farms and Ramsay, Lanark County, Ontario
+- Energy on the Yuill Farms and Ramsay, Lanark County, Ontario

-- The John Orser Farm (Rice Lake) and Alnwick, Northumberland County, Ontario
+- Energy on the John Orser Farm (Rice Lake) and Alnwick, Northumberland County, Ontario

 - Energy on the Thomas Maltais Farm and Jonquière, Chicoutimi, Québec